 So please, make the investment and buy a material bag (or bags) today.
 You can even buy bags that can fit into your pocket so you will never be without a bag.

 Making a list will focus your mind and prevent you from buying needlessly.

 Ask yourself this question and be honest…

 How much food and drink do you throw away each month because it’s uneaten and out of date?
-Or worse, a duplicate unplanned and unused item which was surplus to requirements?
+Or worse, a duplicate unplanned and unused item that was surplus to requirements?

 Creating a shopping list and sticking to it, no more impulse buying can reduce your household waste considerably.
-This is because when we impulse buy we inevitably overestimate our needs. so don’t do it!
+This is because when we impulse buy, we inevitably overestimate our needs.
+So please don’t do it!

 This will rotate your date codes, prevent clutter, focus your mind on your resources, and ultimately reduce your waste.

 Grocery stores like to pack things into plastic bags, which you then discard as soon as you get home.
 Save yourself the turtle food and use your own produce bag instead.

 I crafted some pillowcases into produce and bulk bags which worked fine for me for years.